 For the visual task, the participant was presented with two triangles.
 The participant was asked to visualize the circles that circumscribed each triangle.
-The participant then decided whether these two circles were the same size by means of a series of buttons marked “left is bigger” “same size” and “right is bigger” (Appendix B).
+The participant then decided whether these two circles were the same size by means of a series of buttons marked “left is bigger,” “same size,” and “right is bigger” (Appendix B).
 The participant had no time limit for this task.
 During all phases, after the participant selected an answer, the display revealed the circles and their relative sizes (Appendix C).
 One third of the time the circumscribed circles were the same size.
 Two thirds of the time the circles were of different sizes, which were equally split between having the larger circle on the left and having it on the right.
 On items where the circles were not the same size, the closer these two circles were to the same size, the harder it was to discriminate between equal-sized and unequal-sized pairs.
 When the difference in size between the circumscribed triangles fell below the participant’s discrimination threshold, the participant should have been no better than random chance at deciding between similar and different sizes.
 The slider associated with this task adjusted the difference in radius of pairs of unequal size.
-The range of values on the slider was “0” to “50” measured in pixels of radius difference.
+The range of values on the slider was “0” to “50,” measured in pixels of radius difference.

 For the verbal task, the participant was presented with a target word and then a list.
 The participant had four seconds to determine how many of the words in the list rhymed with the target word.
-The list contained words which were chosen from one of four categories: rhyming lookalikes (“our” and “sour”); non-rhyming lookalikes (“our” and “pour”); rhyming non-lookalikes (“our” and “flower”); and non-rhyming non-lookalikes (“our” and “grower”) (Appendix D for the entire list of wordsAppendix E for an example).
+The list contained words which were chosen from one of four categories: rhyming lookalikes (“our” and “sour”); non-rhyming lookalikes (“our” and “pour”); rhyming non-lookalikes (“our” and “flower”); and non-rhyming non-lookalikes (“our” and “grower”) (Appendix D for the entire list of words; Appendix E for an example).
 The number of rhyming words was a uniform random variable that varied between zero and the number of words on the list.
 Rhyming words were chosen with equal probability from lookalikes and non-lookalikes; similarly, non-rhyming words were chosen with equal probability from lookalikes and non-lookalikes.
 The selected words were sorted randomly and presented.
 When the participant was prompted with the word list, the clock started ticking down from four.
 The participant was instructed to click on a button indicating the correct number of rhyming words in the list.
 If the timer hit zero before the participant typed an answer, the target word and the word list disappeared, and were replaced by a prompt to choose an answer.
 When the participant entered an answer, the correct set of answers was revealed (Appendix F).
 The more words in the list, the harder it was to complete the task in four seconds.
 The slider in this task adjusted the number of words in the list.
 The slider’s range extended from one word to ten words.